szeyick/webApplicationArchitectures/WebServiceProcessesAndComposition/README.md

 A **business process** is a set of logically related tasks to perform to achieve a **well defined business outcome**.
 It implies a horizontal view of an organisation and looks at the activities designed to produce an output for a customer or market.
 The achieved results can be defined in the context of the activities from the business process.

+In short hand, it is a group of tasks performed to achieve a business outcome.

 ## Process Characteristics

 - Contains **definitions** and **instances**.